 In 2004, I was selected as the Conservative Council Candidate for Fulham Broadway Ward, in the London Borough of Hammersmith & Fulham.
 A traditionally Labour held ward with much social housing, I nevertheless thought change was possible, and worked hard meeting as many local people as possible.
 In the Council elections on May 4th 2006, I achieved a 9% swing, securing the highest number of votes of all the candidates in Fulham Broadway - and became one of the youngest elected Councillors, aged just 27.

 In June 2008 I applied for, and was fortunate enough to win, the selection process to be the Conservative Parliamentary Candidate for the seat of Cannock Chase.
 A traditionally Labour-held former mining part of South Staffordshire, I nevertheless again thought change was possible, and set about talking to and meeting as many local people as I could.
 After an incredibly energetic and hard fought campaign, over the course of two years, on May 6th 2010 I achieved the largest swing from Labour to the Conservatives in the whole country - a whopping 14.02% - and became Cannock Chase's new MP, aged 31.
 The BBC called it "a staggering result".
 Together with my supporters, we had turned Labour's majority of 9227 into a Conservative majority of 3195.

-During 2011 I served as Parliamentary Private Secretary (PPS) to the Secretary of State for Transport.
-I have been a member of the Work and Pensions Select Committee since October 2012.
+During 2011 I served as Parliamentary Private Secretary (PPS) to the Secretary of State for Transport and have been a member of the Work and Pensions Select Committee.